 I have also spoken at numerous events, including to school groups, to language students, and to U3A students about my work as an anthropologist and life aboard my boat.

-I am available to write on a variety of topics and to speak to groups or at public engagements.
-If you are interested having me work with you or your group or organization, please contact me by flowing the link here.
+I am available to write on a variety of topics and to speak to groups or at public engagements, both in person and via online platforms.
+If you are interested in having me work with you or your group or organization, please contact me here.